eminsaleck/The-Movie-DB/README.md

 # The Movie DB
-App which is aimed to find a movie for tonight
+App which is aimed to find a movie for you

 # Tech stack:
 >1.
 UIKit